Accessibility Compliance (AODA)

 For persons with learning disabilities, mental impairment, developmental disability, or mental disorders -- especially those under 18 years of age -- we will do our best to communicate with a supportive member of your family or support worker the needs of your pet, so that we can make an informed decision about your pet's required care.

-In the event of an emergency ( ie. Fire, Dog Fight in public space) - verbal or written communication will be provided by a staff member so that we can escort you and your pet to safety.
+In the event of an emergency or disruption of service ( ie. Fire, Dog Fight in public space) - verbal or written communication will be posted on our entrance doors, website news area, social media sites or provided directly by a staff member so that we can escort you and your pet to safety.
 We will bring you to the front reception area where you can exit via the same door you came in.
-A fire extinguisher is located in the main hall way where the exam rooms are located, on the left wall, at the very end of the hall just before the door to our treatment area.
+A fire extinguisher is located in the food storage room close by where the exam rooms are located, on the wall just inside the door way.
 Our staff will use this in the event of a small fire.

 Our hospital and our staff wish to provide you with customer service that allows dignity, independence, integration, and equal opportunity.

 For staff with a disability an individualized plan to suite your needs will be discussed and implemented with the help of management.